Business leaders see peace boost if Netanyahu loses Israeli election

 With 4.5 million Palestinians living in the West Bank and Gaza, any progress that breaks down borders and enhances trade and economic activity is regarded as positive for both sides.

-Members of Herzog's Labour party have criticised the government's policy of giving tax breaks and subsidies to Intel and other multinationals in exchange for investing in Israel.
+Members of Herzog's Labour party have criticized the government's policy of giving tax breaks and subsidies to Intel (INTC.O) and other multinationals in exchange for investing in Israel.
 But such business- and investment-friendly policies were not expected to change significantly despite the rhetoric.

 "When Labour was in government they were quite supportive of Israeli high-tech in all forms - taxation, grants, export policies," said Yoram Oron, managing partner of Vertex Venture Capital, a key investor in community-based navigation firm Waze.